minthoang/osticket-docker/README.md

  gd, gettext, imap, json, mbstring, and xml extensions for PHP APC module enabled and configured for PHP

-install:
+/install:
  docker-compose up

-Wait for the installation to complete then browse to your OSTicket staff control panel at http://localhost:8080/scp/.
+/Wait for the installation to complete then browse to your OSTicket staff control panel at http://localhost:8080/scp/.
-Login with default admin user & password:
+/Login with default admin user & password:

 username: ostadmin
 password: Admin1